With so many Americans shopping online, it’s hard to ignore the impact your ecommerce activity can have on your business’s success.

 A/B tests have also revealed that the simple addition of a trust seal can have a large impact on conversions.
 In one test, Blue Fountain Media was able to achieve a 42% increase in conversions just by adding a VeriSign seal to its form.

-To get a trust seal for your ecommerce site, you’ll need to pay the price tag to get an SSL certificate from a provider such as Norton or Verisign.
-The increase you’ll see in conversions should be well worth it.
+To get a trust seal for your ecommerce site, you’ll need to get an SSL certificate from a provider such as Norton or Verisign.
+According to a 2017 study, a whopping 94% of consumers consider protection against cybercrime (fraud, theft, forgery, etc.) and protection of data privacy to be very important to their online purchase decisions.
+With this in mind, the increase you’ll see in conversions after solidifying security on your site should be well worth the investment.

 Although large online retailers like Nordstrom and Zappos have had success with free shipping, you may be wondering if it’s really viable for your business, especially if you’re considerably smaller.

 Free shipping can be costly for your business if you aren’t careful, but there are many case studies which prove that it can increase not only your conversion rates, but also your overall profitability.
-Orders with free shipping encourage customers to buy more and can result in average order values that are around 30% higher, which means that as long as you can keep shipping costs beneath 30% of the total order value, you’re coming out on top.
+Orders with free shipping encourage customers to buy more.
+One of the most successful free shipping strategies is Amazon’s booming Prime program.
+Amazon users with a Prime account spend an average of $1,400 each year on the platform, compared to the $700 average yearly spending of non-Prime members.
+While your success may not be as dramatic as the biggest ecommerce corporation around, you can still expect a significant sales increase after making the switch to free shipping.
+As long as you keep your shipping costs beneath your increased sales, you’re coming out on top.

 The free shipping offer doesn’t have to apply to every order on your site to increase conversions.
-In fact, Brandon Eley of Kelsey Advertising & Design was able to achieve a 50% increase in conversions immediately by making free shipping the default for orders over $100.
+For instance, Leaders RPM created a strategic free shipping offer that has a checkout rate of 21.72%.
+On orders from $30-$50, they provide a free shipping code that is only valid for ten minutes, which creates a sense of urgency and drives customers to purchase right away.
 By limiting your free shipping to orders that meet a minimum threshold or only apply to specific products, you can boost your conversions and increase overall profitability without risking a big increase in shipping costs for low-profit orders.

-Even if you do have to charge for shipping, be sure to let customers know upfront so they don’t receive a nasty surprise when they go to check out.
-Unexpected shipping charges at checkout will make up to 47% of people abandon their purchase, according to this study.
-Another report by ComScore even found that up to 61% of consumers would cancel their purchase after finding out that the seller doesn’t offer free shipping.
+If you do have to charge for shipping, be sure to let customers know upfront so they don’t receive a nasty surprise when they go to check out.
+Unexpected shipping charges at checkout is the number one reason customers abandon their purchases.
+To avoid losing potential conversions, it’s important to make sure you and your customers are on the same page.